Stimulants, Narcotics and Opiates: Forensic Toxicology

 NDPS Act 1985: schedules, quantities and the bail bar

 The Narcotic Drugs and Psychotropic Substances Act 1985 is the central statute.
-Three things are testable.
+Three provisions govern the forensically relevant aspects of the Act.

 Small and commercial quantities.
 Notified under Section 2(xxiiia) and 2(viia) and tabulated in the central government's NDPS notification.
-Memorise these six rows:
+The notified quantities for the most commonly encountered substances are:

 | Substance | Small quantity | Commercial quantity |